Javier-Machin/Life-Invader/README.md

 * Bullet optimized Active Record queries

 ![Life Invader screenshot 1](public/LifeInvader1.jpg)

 ![Life Invader screenshot 2](public/LifeInvader2.jpg)

 You can [check it online here](https://life-invader-fb.herokuapp.com) It can take a bit to load as Heroku starts a dyno and be patient with the sign up mail, it takes a few minutes sometimes.

-Or you can clone the repo and run:
+Or you can clone the repo and:

+The database is postgreSQL for development and production.
+Set your pg username in `config/database.yml` and your password as ENV variable in `config/application.yml` (you might need to create that file, used by Figaro gem).

 ```
 bundle install
 rails db:migrate